 Upon completion of the first three weeks (Day Treatment or ADAP), recovering individuals attend ongoing group therapy, focused on living a clean and sober lifestyle, preventing relapses, enhancing self-awareness and communication.
 Group treatment with a family emphasis is included.
 Participation in self-help meetings is required throughout the entirety of the program.

-The DDIOP program is a short-term outpatient treatment program for patients with both mental health and substance dependency problems.
+DDIOP is a short-term intensive outpatient treatment program for adults with both mental health and substance use disorders.

 - Development of healthy life coping skills

 Each participant in the program will work with a therapist who will assist in the development of a personalized treatment plan.
-The therapist and the participant will review past events leading up to their current situation and develop a recovery plan to resolve current problems.
+The therapist and participant will review past events leading up to their current situation and develop a recovery plan.

 New skills and behaviors can often be a struggle to learn, especially during emotionally hard times.
 However, an open attitude and willingness to work on changing yourself will increase your chance of success in this program.
 We are committed to helping you achieve your goals.

 Due to the nature of this program, participants may need a medical leave of absence for the 4 weeks they are engaged in treatment.
 This program is eligible for FMLA leave, or disability insurance claims (if provided by your employer).
 Please refer to “Process for Obtaining SDI”.